-- North Carolina Bar Association, Chair, Privacy and Data Security Section
+- North Carolina Bar Association, Founding Member and Past Chair, Privacy and Data Security Section

-- International Association of Privacy Professionals, Chair, Raleigh/Durham KnowledgeNet Chapter
+- International Association of Privacy Professionals, Past Chair of Raleigh/Durham KnowledgeNet Chapter

 - Sedona Conference Working Group 11, Data Security and Privacy Liability

-- Led the creation and implementation of a California Consumer Privacy Act compliance program for multinational contract research organization.
+- Led the creation and implementation of CCPA compliance program for multinational contract research organization.

-- Advised fintech platform on compliance with federal and state privacy and data security laws, including Gramm-Leach-Bliley, California Consumer Privacy Act, and state online privacy laws.
+- Advised fintech platform on compliance with federal and state privacy and data security laws, including GLBA, CCPA, and state online privacy laws.

 - Represented health care provider in investigation by Department of Health and Human Services Office for Civil Rights arising from security incident involving patients’ health information.